 How to make Compost:

 What you will need:

 - Composting materials, e.g, pet waste / bedding, grass & plant clippings, organic kitchen waste, wood chips, fallen leaves etc.

 - Regular maintenance to turn the heap to allow the compost to get sufficient air.

-Select a container – you can buy compost bins, however any basic wooden container will suffice.
-Place it in a shady area in your garden to protect if from large variations in temperature.
-You should have a cover to protect the compost from the rain however keep in mind the compost needs to breathe and air should not be restricted by keeping it air tight.
+You can buy compost bins, however any basic wooden container will suffice.
+Place it in a shady area in your garden to protect it from large variations in temperature.
+You should have a cover to protect the compost from the rain, however, keep in mind the compost needs to breathe and air should not be restricted by keeping it air tight.

-Place your compost materials into the container - ideally you will have a good mix of compost materials without one specific ingredient dominating the pile.
-A good ratio to aim for is 50% soft green materials such as grass cuttings, and 50% brown materials like straw, wood chips, cardboard etc.
+Place your compost materials into the container, ideally you will have a good mix of ingredients without one specific type of material dominating the pile.
+A good ratio to aim for is 50% soft green materials such as grass cuttings and 50% brown materials like straw, wood chips, cardboard, etc.